CEGA22/LGAConnectSOMS/README.md

-# LGAConnect School Operations Management System
+# LGA Connect School Operations Management System
-LGA Connect School Operations Management System Capstone Project LGA CONNECT | LADDER OF GEMS ACADEMY SCHOOL OPERATIONS MANAGEMENT SYSTEM WITH STUDENT PORTAL APPLICATION  A Capstone Project Proposal  Presented to the Faculty of the  Information and Communications Technology Program STI College Ortigas-Cainta   Binasoy, Andrei M. Gabrang, Ceejay A.  Geneblazo, Fatima Fate M. Sierra, Patricia Keih N.
+LGA Connect school Operations Management System allows the school in managing school operations such as managing student records, managing school announcements, and managing student fees all in one place. | Built in Windows form